gonsoomoon-ml/rag-evaluation-bedrock/README.md

 - Changes asynchronous LLM calls to synchronous to avoid API throttling when dealing with large Q&A test sets
 - Modifies segment separation for Faithfulness and Recall calculations from sentence-based (`.endswith(".")`) to paragraph-based (`'\n\n'`) for better context continuity
 - Simplifies the Faithfulness calculation by removing the statement simplification and reason generation steps to reduce token usage and processing time
+- The `libs/custom_ragas.py` file contains the custom implementation of the RAGAS evaluation metrics.
+It includes the modifications mentioned above.

 Here's a brief overview of what each metric measures: